krzysiekherod/madagascar/README.md

 ### Day 1.
 Antananarivo
 1. Buy tickets From Antananarivo to Nosy Be (day 9)
-2. Call to Gîte (5 km od Namoly Valley, tel: 75 340 81, address: TRANOGASY, Maison d'hôtes, Andringitra Lot II D 68 Bis, Ambalakajaha 303, Ambalavao) [3]
+2. Call to Gîte (5 km from Namoly Valley, tel: 75 340 81, address: TRANOGASY, Maison d'hôtes, Andringitra Lot II D 68 Bis, Ambalakajaha 303, Ambalavao) [3]
   * book a night
   * get to know how to get there
 3. Find Taxi-brousse (bush taxi - cheapest transport option), or a private car with a driver (more expensive) [1] and go to Gîte